 On January 6, 2020, Little League® International launched its new webinar series, Softball Squad, featuring unique interviews made just for Little League Softball® families.
 Presented with Sue Enquist, founder of One Softball and former UCLA Head Softball Coach, and hosted by Nina Johnson-Pitt, Little League Senior Strategy Executive and mom of three, the Softball Squad series features inspiring messages from top coaches, players, and parents from across the game of softball.

-Looking back at the incredible interviews that were held this winter, Little League International wanted to share some of the key pieces of advice for parents from each of the special guests since it launched:
+Looking back at the incredible interviews that were held, Little League International wanted to share some of the key pieces of advice for parents from each of the special guests since it launched:

 Team USA Softball Coach, USF Head Coach, Father of Two former Little Leaguers®